ibm-cloud-docs/billing-usage/exporting-usage.md

 | `i2`        |            | `test` | `backend` |
 {: caption="Table 3.
 Example of tag layout in the CSV report" caption-side="bottom"}

+Tags are shown for both active and deleted resources.
+It might take up to 24 hours to reflect the updated or created tags.
+{: note}

 ### Understanding CSV table headings and JSON report fields for enterprise account summary
 {: #enterprise-usage-table-account-summary-csv}